Mete Gazoz: Sports career

 Mete Gazoz won the gold medal at the 2023 World Archery Championships held in Berlin, Germany by defeating Canadian Eric Peters 6–4 in the men's individual classical final as a result of 28–27, 28–30, 24–28, 30–28 and 28–29 sets.
 He defeated El Salvadoran Óscar Ticas 7–3 in the first round, Indian Tushar Prabhakar Shelke 6–0 in the second round, Swiss Florian Faber 6–0 in the third round, American Brady Ellison 6–0 in the fourth round, Chilean Ricardo Soto 6–2 in the quarterfinals and Brazilian Marcus D'Almeida 7–3 in the semifinals to reach the final.
 By winning the silver medal at the 2023 World Archery Championships, the men's classical men's national team consisting of Mete Gazoz, Berkim Tümer and Muhammed Yıldırmış came second in the world.
 Turkey has achieved a quota for the 2024 Summer Olympics in both team and individual in men's classical men's archery.

 In 2023, he was honored for the third time with the Best Men's Recurve Archer of the Year award of the World Archery Federation following in 2018 and 2021.

 He won the gold medal in the men's individual recurve event at the 2024 European Archery Championships held in Essen, Germany by defeating Slovenian Den Habjan Malavašič 6–0 in the men's individual classical final match in 29–25, 26–25, 30–28 sets.
 Gazoz had reached the final by eliminating Luxembourg's Pit Klein 6–0, Dutch Steve Wijler 6–0, Dutch Gijs Broeksma 6–0, and French Baptiste Addis 7–1 in the semifinals.
 In the men's team recurve event team consisting of Mete Gazoz, Berkim Tümer and Berkay Akkoyun won the bronze medal by defeating the Netherlands 5–4 in the third place match.
 Gazoz became the first archer to hold the Olympic, World and European championships at the same time.

-Mete Gazoz reached the quarterfinals of the men's individual competition at the 2024 Summer Olympics in Paris, France, defeating Chilean Andrés Gallardo 6-0 in the first round, Taiwanese Tang Chih-chun 6-2 in the second round and French Thomas Chirault 6-5 in the third round.
-He lost 6-4 to South Korea's Kim Woo-jin in the quarterfinals and finished seventh in the Olympics.
-At the 2024 Summer Olympics, the men's national team consisting of Mete Gazoz, Berkim Tümer and Abdullah Yıldırmış won the bronze medal by defeating China 6-4 in the third place match.
-This medal was the first medal won by Turkey in team competitions at the Olympics.